 What Surrogacy Means to the Rest of the World?

 How people see surrogacy now could and will change in time.

-When it comes to the types of surrogacy processes, there are two types:
+When it comes to the types of surrogacy processes, there are two main types:

-Gestational Surrogacy – This is based in the in vitro fertilization technique, where the intended mother’s eggs are fertilized with the intended father’s sperm and the embryo put inside the womb of the gestational surrogate (also an egg donor and/or sperm donor may be used).
-The surrogate, who has no genetic link to the child, will carry the baby until the day of birth.
-A gestational surrogate (also known as a gestational carrier) is known as a birth mother.
+Gestational Surrogacy is based on the in vitro fertilization technique, where the intended mother’s eggs are fertilized with the intended father’s sperm and the embryo put inside the womb of the gestational surrogate (also an egg donor and/or sperm donor may be used).
+The surrogate, who has no genetic connection with the child, will carry the baby until the day of birth.
+A gestational surrogate (also known as a gestational carrier – GC) is known as a birth mother.
 The biological mother is the one whose egg was combined with the sperm to fertilize the egg.

 One would assume that a surrogate mother has no legal recourse to an intended parents’ baby.
-However, the parental rights after a surrogate mother gives birth not always are guarantee.
+However, parental rights after a surrogate mother gives birth are not always guaranteed.
 Still, the law is trying to catch up with reproductive technology and changing the way “parent” is defined.

 As it currently stands, in the US there are no federal laws regarding surrogacy and state laws can vary significantly.
 Some states require intended parents to go through the adoption process to attain legal custody of their child.
 With other states, the intended parents must make a “declaration of parentage” before birth, so they don’t have to go through the adoption process.
-In Canada, there is a federal law (AHRA) that governs surrogacy however each province has its own regulation creating differences in the process and legal requirements.
+In Canada, a federal law (AHRA) governs surrogacy.
+However, each province has its own regulations creating differences in the process and legal requirements.